akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The King is here

-The king’s retinue appeared around the bend—a dozen mounted knights, a cart with provisions, a cluster of servants.
+The King’s retinue appeared around the bend—a dozen mounted knights, a cart with provisions, a cluster of servants.
 At their head rode Henry himself, on a great grey horse, his cloak dark against the pale sky.

 Beatrice had seen him in the hall, seated, laughing.
 Seeing him now, riding toward her home, was different.
 He was not a king on a throne; he was a man on a horse, broad-shouldered, watchful, taking in every detail of the lane, the cottages, the villagers who knelt, for it wasn't every day that a king passed through the village.